Prerequisites#

 Hardware and BIOS#

-• Ensure hosts are configured to enable hardware virtualization and Access Control Services (ACS).
+Confirm with your Hardware IT Administrator that your hosts are configured to enable hardware virtualization and Access Control Services (ACS).
 With some AMD CPUs and BIOSes, ACS might be grouped under Advanced Error Reporting (AER).
-Enable these features in the host BIOS.
+Enable these features in the host BIOS if they are not already enabled.

 $ ls /sys/kernel/iommu_groups